The Academic Cover Letter

 - Include a brief description of why you are interested in this particular job and why you think the search committee should be interested in you for this specific job.

-- Indicate that the applicant knows something about the institution and is writing to apply for their specific job, not for any and every job.
+- Indicate you know something about the institution and their specific job, not for any and every job.

 - When possible, address your cover letter to a particular person, usually the head of the search committee or the chair of the department to which you’re applying.
 If no contact was listed in the job announcement, call the department and ask to whom you should address all correspondence.